Communications are important for supporting the success of policies - here are some of the key principles.

 Adapt your writing style

-It is often said that there is a gap between policy and practice, which needs to be bridged.
-One of the reasons is that the language of policy tends to be formal, technical and academic.
-A press release written like a United Nations resolution or government white paper will not be widely read or easily understood.
+There is also often a gap between policy and practice.
+One reason is that the language of policy tends to be formal, technical and academic.
+A press release written like an international resolution or government white paper will not be widely read or easily understood, which makes the implementation of policies less effective.

-Most modern English style guides prioritise simplicity and clarity, urging writers to put their readers’ needs first by writing in a way that speeds up comprehension.
-This principle is even more important in the internet age, where most people are skim readers.
-Research shows that online the average reader reads at most 28% of the words on a page.
+Most modern English style guides emphasise simplicity and clarity.
+They urge writers to put their readers’ needs first by writing in a way that speeds up comprehension.
+This is even more important in the internet age, as most people are skim readers.
+Research shows that online the average person reads at most 28% of the words on a page.

-Some people argue that simplifying writing style is ‘dumbing down’ your work or that texts can be more complex when the target audience is people in your field.
+Some people argue that simplifying writing style is ‘dumbing down’ your work or that texts can be more complex when the target audience is experts in your sector.
 However, research has found that people who are more educated and who have specialist knowledge in a field are even more likely to prefer text written in plain, simple English.
-Someone who works in your field might understand your writing but that doesn’t mean they want to read it - complex writing will slow their comprehension and take more of their time.
+Someone who works in your sector might understand complex writing, but it will take up more of their time.

-- Keep sentences short.
-Many style guides advise a maximum word per sentence limit, usually pitched at 25.
-Research by the American Press Institute shows that when average sentence length is 14 words, readers understand 90%; at 43 words, it drops to 10%.
-Long sentences slow your readers down and dilute your message
+Many style guides advise a maximum number of words in a sentence, usually pitched at 25, and the average should be lower.
+Research by the American Press Institute shows that when the average sentence in a text is 14 words, readers understand 90%.
+At 43 words, it drops to 10%.
+Long sentences slow your readers down and dilute your message.

-- Avoid jargon.
 When you can avoid technical terms, avoid them.
 When you can’t, explain them.
 Don’t assume that even commonly used terms such as ‘multi-sectoral’ and ‘capacity building’ will be universally understood or that everyone will have the same understanding of what they mean.
-Such terms are imprecise, which obscures clarity.
-Everyday language works best
+Sometimes it’s important to use technical terms, but when possible everyday language works best.

-- Use simple words and phrases.
 “In accordance with the parameters set out by the ministry, the project will commence in February in close proximity to the border” is a long-winded way of saying “The ministry has said the project will start in February near the border.”
-The latter is clearer and doesn’t force your readers to work
+The latter is clearer and doesn’t force your readers to work.

-- Use acronyms and abbreviations sparingly.
 These benefit the writer but disadvantage the reader, who may not understand them.
-Advice often states that you should spell it out the first time, then use the acronym throughout the rest of a text.
-Even this can create problems.
-The casual skim reader might scramble around to find the first reference to the acronym or give up altogether and stop reading.
-Some organisations, such as UNESCO and UEFA, are better known by their acronyms.
-Those are fine
+Writing advice sometimes says that you should spell it out the first time then use the acronym throughout the rest of a text.
+Even this can create problems, particularly if a text is long or contains multiple acronyms.
+The casual skim reader might not notice the first reference to the acronym or remember its meaning.
+Some organisations, such as UNESCO and UEFA, are better known by their acronyms than their full names.
+Those are fine.

-- Use the active voice.
 “It is planned that the policy will be rolled out next year” feels indirect and a little unclear.
-“The department plans to roll out the policy next year” feels stronger and more natural.
-In some sentences, such as the first example above, the passive voice might create confusion by omitting who performed the action.
-It is usually better to avoid it, although there are exceptions
+It also doesn’t say who is rolling out the policy.
+Is it the government or someone else?
+“The Western Cape Education Department plans to roll out the policy next year” feels stronger, clearer and more natural.
+You should usually avoid passive voice, although there are exceptions.

-- Delete unnecessary words.
-“The two countries released a joint statement.”
-Two countries released the statement so do we need the word “joint”?
-Clutter like this is common in writing but deleting it makes your writing more powerful
+In the sentence “The two countries released a joint statement describing their bilateral agreement,” we’re told that two countries released the statement, so do we need the words “joint” and "bilateral"?
+Clutter like this is common in writing, but deleting it makes your text more powerful.

 Use inclusive language